tytydraco/yessleep/out/Dont_Read_This.md

 I got laughed at by my wife when I jumped.
 She must enjoy these kinds of things but I didn't think it was funny at all.
 She joked about my reaction and tried to get me to laugh at the "bad acting", but I can't get the horror on that lady's face out of my head.

-My wife asked if we should just read "the Please Don't Do This book" and get it over with.
+My wife asked if we should just read "the *Please Don't Do This* book" and get it over with.
 Wait, why did she call it that?
-I'll look at her book tomorrow.
+Her book clearly had the same title as mine, but I'll look at it again tomorrow.
 Anyways I told her it was an absolutely terrible idea, at least until we know more.
 I really don't want to take any risks.

 Has anyone here actually read the book?
 I'm getting spooked after watching that video.